AnkitaO7/notice-board/README.md

 Tailwind CSS
 Vercel (Deployment)

+## One Improvement I Would Make With More Time
+If I had more time, I would improve:
+Add authentication (Login/Signup)
+Role-based access (Admin/User)
+Better UI using modals instead of alerts/confirms
+Search and filter functionality
+Improved date validation and timezone handling

 ## How AI Was Used
 AI tool was used as a development assistant for:
 -Debugging Prisma and Vercel deployment issues